pittsburgh-chess-club/pittsburgh-chess-club-byaws/bylaws.md

     f. **Associate members** shall pay dues as established by the Board of Directors but shall not be eligible to vote at membership meetings or to hold any Club offices.
 Qualification for Associate membership shall be determined by the Board of Directors.
 2. Application for membership shall be subject to approval by majority vote of the Board of Directors.
 In addition, the Board shall have the power to censure, suspend or expel any member for conduct unacceptable to the Club, but such action may be taken only by a two-thirds (2/3) vote of the entire Board.
 3. The term "enfranchised member" as used in these By-Laws shall denote all members in categories Regular, Affiliate, Senior, Junior and Honorary of Section 1 of this Article who are not currently suspended from membership.
+4. **Membership Data.**
+    a.
+A Membership Registry (aka.
+Registry) shall be defined as any data source which can retain details about each Club member, including: name, contact details, membership status, membership expiration date,status of dues payment, and transactions.
+    b.
+New and renewing memberships shall be recorded into the Registry within at least (1) month of application acceptance.
+    c.
+Access to the Registry shall be controlled, it's privacy safe-guarded, and it's availability ensured by the Club Officers.
+    d.
+The Club shall maintain a Privacy Policy.
+5. **Membership Notifications.**
+    a.
+A Membership Notification is a message from the Board of Directors, a Membership Director, or Membership Committee to one or more enfranchised members.
+The message type can vary between(depending on contact details available): email, U.S. Postal mail, phone call, SMS text message, or announcement on the Club Website
+    b.
+Notifications shall be sent to individual enfranchised members whenever any of the following criteria is met (that applies):
+        i.
+New or renewing membership application has been accepted ii.
+Membership expiration is within 30-days
+        iii.
+Membership expiration date has passed
+6. **Membership Reporting.**
+    a.
+The status of Club Memberships shall be reported at every Board of Directors meeting.
+Specifically, the status shall include at minimum:
+        i.
+Count of active members, categorized by membership type ii.
+Count of new/renewed memberships in last 30-days iii.
+Count of memberships that expired in the last 30 days iv.
+Count of memberships expiring in the next 30 days
+    b.
+Club Officers shall have capabilities of generating the following reports on demand:
+        i.
+All membership details
+        ii.
+Membership mailing addresses
+        iii.
+Names of current members
+        iv.
+Names of current members with payment issues
+        v.
+Names and expiration dates of lapsed memberships vi.
+Transaction history for each member, including:
+            1. Date(s) when a member's application was received
+            2. Date(s) when a member's application was accepted
+            3. Date(s) when En Passants were sent to the member
+            4. Date(s) when acceptance notifications were sent to the member
+            5. Date(s) when 30-day expiration warning notifications were sent to the member
+            6. Date(s) when expiration notifications were sent to the member
+            7. Last date of any notification sent to the member

 # Article II.
 Administration